 In the FIM, we have two asset types of investment that stand out for their level of security; Treasury Bills (T-Bills) and Government Bonds.
 T-Bills are short-term loans to the Federal Government issued through the Central Bank of Nigeria while government bonds are purchased directly by the Federal Government and are long-term in nature with returns paid at regular intervals.
-They are both regarded as the safest investments type.
+They are both regarded as the safest investment type.

 Despite the associated benefits of T-Bills and government bonds, purchasing them can be very expensive, limiting the number of people that can purchase them.
 For this reason, firms like Cowrywise exist to help people access such assets by pooling up funds and investing on their behalf towards their set investment objectives.

 What is your investment objective and how are you working towards it?
 We want to hear from you.